Emanant and emergent symmetry-topological-order from low-energy spectrum: Introduction

-An important application of these emanant and emergent symmetries is to constrain phases neighboring the gapless phase of the Heisenberg chain.
-Knowing the symTO of the emanant and emergent symmetry allows us to employ condensable algebras of the symTO to obtain these neighboring gapped and gapless phases, which is done in Sections~\ref{sec:d8} and \ref{neighbor}.
+An important application of the emanant and emergent symmetries described above is to constrain the phases neighboring the gapless phase of the Heisenberg chain.
+Knowing the symTOs of the emanant and emergent symmetries allows us to use condensable algebras in these symTOs to systematically enumerate the neighboring gapped and gapless phases.
+We carry out this analysis for the XYZ chain with symTO $\eD(D_8)$ in Sec.~\ref{sec:d8}, and apply it to the $SO(3)$ Heisenberg chain and its neighboring phases in Sec.~\ref{neighbor}.